mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 ag$sc <- factor(ag$sc) # 106 levels
 ```

-From the HTML, 3 categories could be extracted from each page/listing.
+From the raw HTML containing the data, 3 categories could be extracted from each page/listing.
 These would range from high-level description (e.g. '**Drugs**') to finer-grain sub- and sub-subcategories (e.g. '**Cannabis**', '**Concentrates**') further down the menu.
 Each is it's own variable in the data, but they're inextricably linked by the listing itself.

 For the purposes of association rule mining, it was decided to aggregate sub- and sub-subcategories into one variable to avoid superflous itemsets and rules.
 It also provides a nicer description when plotted and still comes out to right number of levels as a factor.
 A look at the top: